Street racing: Australia

 Street racing in Australia occurs across the country, most notably in certain suburbs of major cities and semi-rural New South Wales and Victoria.
-People who participate, specifically the drivers themselves, are referred to as hoons or 'boyracers' in New Zealand.
+People who participate, specifically the drivers themselves, are referred to as 'hoons'.
 The term is also used as a verb to describe reckless and dangerous driving in general ("to hoon" or "to hoon around").

 Street racing began in the late 1960s as the local vehicle manufacturers (Ford Australia, Chrysler Australia and Holden) began creating performance versions of their family cars both for attracting the growing male youth market and meeting racing homologation requirements.
 Vehicles such as the Chrysler Valiant Pacer offered strong performance at an affordable price, while vehicles from Ford offered even stronger performance at an even more affordable price.
-While V8s were popular, most street-racers concentrated on tuning the locally designed and built Chrysler 265ci Hemi, Holden 202ci and Ford 250ci six-cylinder engines used in the Chrysler Valiant, Chrysler Valiant Charger, Holden Torana, Holden Monaro, Holden Commodore and Ford Falcon.
+While V8s were popular, most street-racers concentrated on tuning the locally designed and built Chrysler 265 ci Hemi, Holden 202 ci and Ford 250 ci six-cylinder engines used in the Chrysler Valiant, Chrysler Valiant Charger, Holden Torana, Holden Monaro, Holden Commodore and Ford Falcon.

 Laws exist in all states and territories that limit modifications done to vehicles and prohibit having nitrous oxide hooked up to, or even present inside a car.
-In most states and territories, P-Plater (Provisional Drivers) are not allowed to drive any vehicle with more than six cylinders as well as turbo.
-In most states further laws impose strong penalties for street racing such as confiscating or impounding the vehicle and loss of license.
+In most states and territories, P-platers (provisional drivers) are not allowed to drive vehicles classified as "high-performance", such as those with a power-to-weight ratio greater than 130 kilowatt per tonne.
+In most states, further laws impose strong penalties for street racing such as confiscating or impounding the vehicle and loss of license.

 Australia has lower reported levels of this behavior than New Zealand related to street racing, due in part to the size of the Australian continent and much of it occurring undetected in remote rural locations or at odd hours.
 Stricter rules have recently been imposed on safety features of imported cars, reducing the volume of small and cheap Japanese imports that are typically modified with loud exhaust tips and cut-down coil springs by boy racers.

 New Zealand

 New Zealand has strict rules on vehicle modifications and a registered engineer must audit any major modification and certify roadworthiness within a system known as the Low Volume Vehicle Technical Association.
 The LVVTA exists to service legal motorsport and responsible modifications only, but the system is prohibitively expensive and seems to be engineered to discourage hot rodding rather than promote it.
 Unofficial street racing remains illegal and police are well endowed with equipment to use, such as 'sustained loss of traction' which carries a minimum sentence of licence disqualification and maximum sentence of imprisonment.
 Street racing is common in New Zealand and there are many small clubs offering street racing in remote rural roads.
+Participants are commonly referred to as 'boyracers'.
 Despite its popularity, rates of incident due to street racing in New Zealand are relatively low.